McMichael Canadian Art Collection: Grounds

 The McMichael Canadian Art Collection is situated in Kleinburg, an unincorporated village in Vaughan, Ontario.
 The grounds of the museum are on a 100 acre conservation area in the Humber River Valley, which also serves as a floodplain for the area.
 The landscape itself was partially crafted by the McMichaels, and later the Government of Ontario, to help complement the museum's collection; with the McMichaels planting over 500 cedar trees in the area to help recreate the landscapes typically painted by the Group of Seven.

 Buildings located on the grounds include the museum's main building, the Meeting House, Pine Cottage, and Tom Thomson's studio.
 Pine Cottage houses the institution's art studio.
 In addition to the structures, the grounds also contains a number of walking trails, a sculpture garden, and the McMichael cemetery.
 The Ivan Eyre Sculpture Garden, and cemetery is located west of the buildings, with the sculpture garden exhibiting works from its permanent collection, and works on loan to the museum.
 Six members of the Group of Seven are interred at the McMichael cemetery, including A. J. Casson, Lawren Harris, A. Y. Jackson, Frank Johnston, Arthur Lismer, and Frederick Varley.

+The gallery complex will be closed from late July 2026 to 2029, to allow for a three-year renovation with an estimated cost of $150 million.

 Main building

-The museum's main building was designed by Ontario-based architect, Leo Venchiarutti, and was completed in 1954.
+The museum's main building was designed by Ontario-based architect Leo Venchiarutti, and was completed in 1954.
 The museum's main building was expanded several times in 1963, 1967, 1969, and 1972, From 1981 to 1983, the museum's main building was closed to the public for a C$10.4 million renovation; no major work has been done to the building since.
 The main building is approximately 85000 sqft.
 The main building was initially named Tapawingo, allegedly meaning place of joy in either Haida or Ojibwe language.